KptnKMan/rak8s/README.md

 I prepared a cluster setup script for you.
 * The script will not work if you have not enabled SSH!
-* You will be prompted for the current/default raspberry Pi 'pi' password.
+* You will be prompted for the current/default password.
 If you have not changed it, it will be the [default password.](https://www.raspberrypi.org/documentation/linux/usage/users.md)
 ```
 ansible-playbook cluster_prep.yml --ask-pass
 ```